Wukong Framework for Not Safe For Work Detection in Text-to-Image systems: Conclusion

 \section{Conclusion}

 In this paper, we present Wukong, a transformer-based framework for NSFW content detection in text-to-image generation.
-By leveraging intermediate latent representations from early denoising steps and reusing pre-trained U-Net cross-attention parameters, Wukong enables efficient and accurate classification without full image generation.
-Additionally, we contribute a new dataset with prompt-image pairs and category-specific NSFW labels to support future research.
-Extensive experiments demonstrate that Wukong significantly outperforms existing text-based filters in accuracy and offers substantial efficiency gains compared to traditional image-based approaches.
+By leveraging intermediate latent representations from early denoising steps and reusing pre-trained cross-attention modules within the diffusion model, Wukong enables efficient and accurate classification without requiring full image generation.
+We also introduce a new dataset of prompt–image pairs with category-level NSFW annotations to facilitate future research.
+Extensive experiments demonstrate that Wukong significantly outperforms existing text-based filters in accuracy while achieving substantial efficiency gains compared to traditional image-based approaches.
+Finally, recent diffusion models such as DiT~\cite{DiT} adopt fully transformer-based backbones instead of the U-Net-style architectures used in Stable Diffusion.
+While this work focuses on U-Net–based diffusion models with cross-attention mechanisms, extending Wukong to DiT-style architectures is a promising direction for future work.

+\begin{acks} This research is supported by the Ministry of Education, Singapore, under its Academic Research Fund (Tier 2 Award MOE-T2EP20224-0011 and Tier 1 Award (RG20/24)).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore. \end{acks}